stackforge/python-libraclient/doc/command.rst

 node-add
 ^^^^^^^^

-Add a node to a load balancer
+Add a node to a load balancer.
+Can add multiple nodes at one time via additional --node arguments.
+Command will fail completely if added nodes will exceed the maximum per-loadbalancer node count

 .. option:: --id <id>